-Gynaecology has a very long history in Chinese medicine: the earliest writings date from the Shang dynasty (1500-1000BC), infertility was being discussed two thousand years ago, the earliest obstetrics text was written during the Tang dynasty (618-907AD), and probably the earliest medical school department devoted entirely to gynaecology and obstetrics, was that of the Imperial Medical College during the Song dynasty (960-1279AD).
-The subject occupies a very special place in traditional Chinese medicine, and acupuncture in the twenty-first century can assist with many problems for which women often feel there is a lack of really satisfactory solutions.
+Gynaecology has a very long history in Chinese medicine.
+The earliest writings date from the Shang dynasty (1500-1000BC), and infertility was being discussed two thousand years ago.
+The earliest obstetrics text was written during the Tang dynasty (618-907AD).
+Probably the first medical school department devoted entirely to gynaecology and obstetrics, was that of the Imperial Medical College during the Song dynasty (960-1279AD).
+The subject occupies a special place in traditional Chinese medicine, and acupuncture in the twenty-first century can assist with many problems for which women often feel there is a lack of satisfactory solutions.

-For complaints related to your monthly cycle, I tell my patients as a rule of thumb, to be prepared to come for treatment more or less weekly, for three cycles ie. around three months.
+For complaints related to your monthly cycle, be prepared to come for treatment more or less weekly, for three cycles ie. around three months.
 This gives acupuncture a proper opportunity to start to help, and is an appropriate length of time after which to review progress.
-We will usually track your cycle down to the day, because on each visit, treatment should be tailored not only to your main complaint, but also so as to harmonise with what your body is naturally trying to do at that point in your cycle; this way, acupuncture goes with the flow, and does not try to run counter to any perfectly natural aspect of your monthly rhythm.
+We will track your cycle, because on each visit, treatment should be tailored not only to your main complaint, but also so as to harmonise with what your body is naturally trying to do at that point in the month.
+In this way, acupuncture does not try to run counter to your monthly rhythm.

-I hope this has given you a little bit of background to Chinese medical gynaecology, but because this area spans so many different conditions, you are always welcome to just pick up the telephone and ask me more about anything specific.
-Meanwhile, we began this article with medicine 3000 years ago, and by contrast, you will find below the results of some modern research into acupuncture in the gynaecological sphere.
+I hope this has given you a little bit of background to Chinese medical gynaecology.
+This area spans many different conditions, so you are always welcome to telephone and ask about anything specific.
+Meanwhile, we began this article with medicine 3000 years ago.
+By contrast, you will find below the results of current acupuncture and other research in the gynaecological sphere.